PubMatic (PUBM)

 Rajeev Goel, Co-Founder & Chief Executive Officer

-Rajeev Goel co-founded PubMatic in 2006 with his brother Amar Goel, Anand Das, and Mukul Kumar.
-PubMatic is his second entrepreneurial venture; he previously co-founded Chipshot.com, an online retailer of custom-built golf equipment, where he served as vice president of technology and oversaw product management and development.
-Before PubMatic, he was a product marketing director at SAP and a principal at Diamond Management and Technology Consultants.
-Under his leadership, PubMatic has significantly expanded and is now a publicly traded company.
+Rajeev Goel co-founded PubMatic in 2006.
+He is a serial entrepreneur, having previously co-founded Chipshot.com, an online retailer of custom-built golf equipment, where he served as vice president of technology.
+Prior to PubMatic, he was also a product marketing director at SAP and a principal at Diamond Management and Technology Consultants.

 Steve Pantelick, Chief Financial Officer

-Steve Pantelick joined PubMatic in 2011.
-Prior to his role at PubMatic, he served as CFO of Aggregate Knowledge, a data management platform company.
-He was also the CFO of Ofoto/Kodak Gallery, an online digital imaging and services company, where he was responsible for finance, printing, and customer service operations.
-Earlier in his career, he held various high-impact roles at Blockbuster, Inc., including COO of its New Media Division and Senior Vice President of U.S. Financial Operations, and was instrumental in taking the company public in 1999.
-He also spent seven years with Cadbury Schweppes in finance roles across the U.S. and Europe.
+Steve Pantelick joined PubMatic as Chief Financial Officer in 2011.
+His extensive background includes serving as CFO of Aggregate Knowledge, a data management platform company, and as CFO of Ofoto/Kodak Gallery, an online photo-sharing company.
+Earlier in his career, he held various leadership roles at Blockbuster Inc., including COO of its New Media Division and Senior Vice President of U.S. Financial Operations, and played a pivotal role in taking the company public in 1999.
+He also spent seven years with Cadbury Schweppes in roles across the US and Europe.

 Amar Goel, Founder, Chairman & Chief Innovation Officer